 - Should such payments continue if the recipient spouse cohabits with an unrelated person for a certain period of time.

-To answer these questions, New York Domestic Relations Law requires consideration of the following statutory factors, which were most recently modified in October 2010:
+To answer these questions, New York Domestic Relations Law requires consideration of various statutory factors, which were most recently modified in October 2010, these factors include:

 - the age and health of the parties;

-- the present or future earning capacity of the parties, including a history of limited participation in the workforce;
+- the present or future earning capacity of the parties, including the history of participation in the workforce;

-- the need of one party to incur education or training expenses;
+- the need of one party to incur educational training expenses;

 - the wasteful dissipation of marital property, including transfers or encumbrances made in contemplation of a matrimonial action without fair consideration;